 - Urinate as soon as you feel the urge.

 - Make a habit of going to the bathroom to urinate, even when you don’t feel the urge.

-- Avoid taking over then counter decongestants or anti-histamine medications.
+- Avoid taking over-the-counter decongestants or antihistamine medications.
 They can make it harder for the bladder to empty.

 - Avoid alcohol and caffeine, especially in the hours after dinner.

-- Reduce stress.
+- Reduce your stress level.
 Nervousness can increase the frequency of urination.

 - Exercise regularly.
-Lack of exercise can aggravate symptoms.
+A lack of exercise can aggravate your symptoms.

-- Learn and practice Kegel exercises to strengthen pelvic muscles.
+- Learn and practice Kegel exercises to strengthen your pelvic muscles.

 - Keep warm.
 Being cold can make symptoms worse.

 Alpha-1 blockers are medications that relax the muscles of the bladder and prostate.
 Alpha-1 blockers relax the neck of the bladder and make it easier for urine to flow.
 Examples of alpha-1 blockers include: